BendingSpoons/katana-swift/README.md

 ### defining the logic of your app

-your entire app `State` is defined in a single struct
+your entire app `State` is defined in a single struct, all the relevant application information should be placed here.

 ```swift
 struct CounterState: State {